Q: What is Amazon Systems Manager?

-Q: Why should I use AWS Systems Manager parameter store?
+Q: Why should I use Amazon Systems Manager parameter store?

 It is a best practice to store configuration data and secrets separately from your code.
-You can use AWS Systems Manager parameter store to quickly store and reference configuration and sensitive information.
+You can use Amazon Systems Manager parameter store to quickly store and reference configuration and sensitive information.
 Rather than storing data in config files or referencing them in plain text, you can store and obtain this information in your applications or scripts.
 Additionally, you control who has access to parameters so that only the right set of users has access to the appropriate information.

 Q: How do you store sensitive data?

 A secure string is any sensitive data that needs to be stored and referenced in a secure manner.
-If you have data that you do not want users to reference in clear text or have access to data that can be tampered with or misused, you should use secure strings in AWS Systems Manager parameter store.
-You can encrypt your sensitive data using your own AWS Key Management Service (KMS) key or your user account default key provided by AWS KMS.
+If you have data that you do not want users to reference in clear text or have access to data that can be tampered with or misused, you should use secure strings in Amazon Systems Manager parameter store.
+You can encrypt your sensitive data using your own Amazon Key Management Service (KMS) key or your user account default key provided by Amazon KMS.

 Q: What services can I reference my parameters?

 You can easily reference your parameters across Amazon Web Services services such as Amazon Elastic Container Service, Amazon Lambda, and Amazon Systems Manager, or any service through which you can use the Amazon Systems Manager parameter store APIs.